-Studying conflict analysis will provide you with insights into how and why disputes arise and can escalate into violence.
+Analysing conflicts will provide you with insights into how and why disputes arise and can escalate into violence.
 Working on peace processes will engage you in a wide repertoire of possible responses to conflict, and in managing and resolving disputes in ways that prevent recourse to violence.